Why You Need an AI Ad Strategy in 2026

 | Steps Covered | 2 of 7 | 3 of 7 | 2 of 7 | 7 of 7 |

 The cost comparison reinforces the advantage.
-Running separate tools for each step (Canva Pro at $15/mo, AdCreative.ai at $29/mo, SEMrush for competitor tracking at $130/mo, and a forecasting tool at $99/mo) totals $273/month and still leaves gaps.
-Lapis starts at $99/month and covers every step, with no data transfer friction or brand consistency risk.
+Running separate tools for each step (Canva Pro at approximately $15/mo, AdCreative.ai from $39/mo, SEMrush for competitor tracking at $130/mo, and a forecasting tool at $99/mo) totals $280+/month as of March 2026 and still leaves gaps.
+Lapis offers a free tier with no credit card required to test the full workflow, and its $99/month Basic plan covers every step, with no data transfer friction or brand consistency risk.

 Related Resources